MissyM2/shopYourCloset/readme.md

  3. The model and strategies file for local authentication and obtaining a JWT are located in the /app/auth folder.
  4. The model and router files

-   All components are located in src/components.
-Other than logging in and registering, dashboard.js is responsible for dispatching all actions.
-All actions are located in src/users. auth.js handles logging in and JWTs. users.js handles registration. words.js is where the main functionality of the app is.
-This is responsible for fetching words and progress and also submitting answers from and to the server.
-On the backend, index.js is the main file.
-The rest is divided into directories containing their own index.js file that imports from other files in the directory and simply exports everything in one place.
-Auth contains the local and jwt strategies as well as a router with login and refresh endpoints.
-Users contains our user model, which has methods to hash and validate passwords using bcrypt.
-Registration is handled in the users router.
-Words just has a router.
-This is where the get word, get progress, and answer question endpoints are.
-The answer question endpoint has our spaced repetition algorithm.

  ###  Tech Stack: Details

 #####  Front-End Technologies